Thursday, August 31, 2023

 10) Tatge, Jane O. Letter to Hershel Graubart, January 24, 2003.
 2003.125.1.
 Family Document.
 Schenectady County Historical Society.

-For the complete biography for this article, please contact the SCHS Librarian at librarian@schenectadyhistorical.org.
+For the complete bibliography for this article, please contact the SCHS Librarian at librarian@schenectadyhistorical.org.